-Line 14 - Income (Loss) of Unitary Corporations Not Included in Federal Consolidated Return
+Line 14 - Income/Loss of Unitary Corporations Not Included in Federal Consolidated Return

 Add any income and loss of unitary corporations owned greater than 50 percent whose income or loss is not included on the federal consolidated return.
-Refer to Combined Reports in the General Instructions for additional information on unitary combined filings.
+See Combined Reports on page 3 for additional information on unitary combined filings.